-Foreign language teachers today "require" a combination of competencies in the preparation of foreign language teachers and that strong professional development is critical.
+Foreign language teachers today "required" a combination of competencies in the preparation of foreign language teachers and that strong professional development is critical.
 Teachers in ESL, bilingual and foreign language classrooms need to form strong partnerships that allow the sharing of information, curricula, strategies and support across disciplines, department, schools and levels.

-Even though, teachers may be faced a number of difficulties in language learning situations.
-Some of the expected difficulties are the following:- a- Using different materials
+Even though, teachers may faced a number of difficulties in language learning situations.
+Some of the expected difficulties are the following:- a- Using Different Materials

-Problem No.1: The Students are at Different Levels
+Problem No.1: the students are at different levels

-It is one of the biggest problems that some teachers face everyday, some whose English is not very good, and some whose English is only just getting started.
-What then are the possible ways of dealing with this situation.
+It is one of the biggest problems that some teachers face everyday, some who is English is not very good, and some who is English is only just getting started.
+Those then are the possible ways of dealing with this situation.

-When teachers know who the good and less good students are, they can form different groups while one group is working on a piece of language study the other group might be reading or doing more advanced exercise or listening to a tape.
-Group work can be defined as " one of techniques that allow students to do a range of tasks for which pair work is not sufficient or appropriate " (Harmer, 2001: 117).
+When teachers know who the good and less good students are, they can form different groups while one group is working on a piece of language study the other group might be reading or doing more advanced exercise or listening to a tape . group work can be defined as " one of techniques that allow students to do a range of tasks for which pair work is not sufficient or appropriate " (harmer, 2001; 117).